-Saving CUNY's Past - a discussion on the history of activism at CUNY, and the forthcoming digital repository, CUNY Digital History Archive (CDHA), organized to collect archival materials related to the history of the City University of New York.
+Saving CUNY's Past - a discussion on the history of activism at CUNY and CUNY Digital History Archive (CDHA), a digital repository organized to collect archival materials related to the history of the City University of New York.

 Bridging Historias Conference - the culminating event of a three-year faculty development program addressing the increasingly influential body of scholarship on the importance of Latino/a culture in American history.